NReilingh/cuetorials.com/content/overview/expressions.md

 Conditional fields, or guarded fields (if technically means guard), are another form of field comprehension.

-Some important notes to make from the usual understanding of if's:
+Some important notes to make from the usual understanding of ifs:

-- there is not an else statement, you have to have two with opposite conditions
+- there is not an else statement; you have to have two ifs with opposite conditions
-- there is no shortcircuiting of booleans, all conditions will be evaluated
+- there is no short-circuiting of booleans; all conditions will be evaluated

 {{< chromaHTML file="code/overview/expressions/guards.html" title="guards.cue" >}}